pavelnovikau/triple_submit/README.md

 1. Browse to any website with a form
 2. Enable the extension for that site in the popup
-3. Choose your preferred mode:
-   - **Multiple Enter Mode**:
-     - For the first N-1 presses: A newline character is inserted (in text areas)
+3. For the first N-1 presses: A newline character is inserted (in text areas)
-     - On the Nth press: The form is submitted normally
+4. On the Nth press: The form is submitted normally
-   - **Always Line Break Mode**:
-     - Every Enter press inserts a newline character
-     - Forms are never submitted with Enter key

 ### Configuration Options

 - **Enable Safe Enter AI-helper**: Master switch to enable/disable the extension
 - **Enable for this site**: Control whether the extension works on the current website
-- **Mode**: Choose between "Multiple Enter" or "Always Line Break"
-- **Enter presses**: Set how many Enter presses are required (2-5) in Multiple Enter mode
+- **Enter presses**: Set how many Enter presses are required (2-5)
 - **Delay**: Adjust the maximum time between presses (200-2000ms)
 - **Visual feedback**: Enable/disable on-screen indicators showing submit progress
 - **Language**: Choose from 10 available languages